ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

    Parameters:

-   - `idn_account_id`: The authorized IDN Network account that will deliver randomness to this contract
+   - `idn_account_id`: The authorized IDN account that will deliver randomness to this contract
-   - `idn_para_id`: The parachain ID of the IDN Network
+   - `idn_para_id`: The parachain ID of the IDN
-   - `idn_manager_pallet_index`: The pallet index for the IDN Manager pallet on the IDN Network
+   - `idn_manager_pallet_index`: The pallet index for the IDN Manager pallet on the IDN
    - `self_para_id`: The parachain ID where this contract is deployed
    - `self_contracts_pallet_index`: The pallet index for the Contracts pallet on the target chain
    - `self_contract_call_index`: The call index for the `call` function in the Contracts pallet on the target chain